insure logo

 Some policies include a limited amount of loss assessment coverage by default (e.g., $1,000), but that may not be enough.
 You’ll likely need to pay more to increase that limit.

-What isn’t covered by special assessment insurance
+What does condo special assessment insurance not cover?

 Special assessment insurance only covers perils described under your policy, typically fire, wind, or liability lawsuits that occur in shared areas.
 Here’s what’s not usually covered: